 They were keen to get her breathing by herself and so removed her breathing tube on day six and I got to hold my baby for the first time in almost a week.
 She felt so heavy because she couldn't support herself at all.
 But it was a welcome weight in my arms.
 Her little face showed such distress and anguish and I cried at the outward suffering she was experiencing.
 It was heartbreaking."

 Waiting for a dreaded phone call

-“The following morning she had coped marvellously well through the night without her breathing tube.
+“The following morning she had coped marvelously well through the night without her breathing tube.
 The doctors shared with us their concern that if they removed the tube too soon and then had to sedate her and replace it, it would really set her back.
-I don't think I slept at all that night waiting for a dreaded phone call."
+I don't think I slept at all that night waiting for a dreaded phone call.